 Walls Homes, Inc., et al,

-Forshey Prostok recently served as counsel to the Official Committee of Unsecured Creditors of Wall Homes, Inc., et al.
+Forshey Prostok served as counsel to the Official Committee of Unsecured Creditors of Wall Homes, Inc., et al.

 The Bombay Company, et al (Local Counsel for Unsecured Creditors Committee)

 Forshey Prostok represented the Official Committee of Unsecured Creditors of The Bombay Company, Inc., et al., one of the largest retail bankruptcy cases ever filed in Texas.
 The Committe and Debtors confirmed a joint plan of liquidation that resulted in payment of a significant dividend to unsecured creditors.

 Pan American General Hospital, L.L.C.
 (Official Unsecured Creditors Committee)

 Forshey Prostok currently represents the Official Committee of Unsecured Creditors in this Chapter 11 case pending in El Paso, Texas.
 Through the Firm’s effort, the unsecured creditors will become beneficiaries of and will receive distributions from a litigation trust established to pursue various claims and causes of action post-confirmation.

 Forshey Prostok represented the Official Unsecured Creditors Committee of this independent physician association that provided services to over 1,700 Doctors who treated over 200,000 patients.
 The Chapter 11 Trustee and the Committee worked closely to insure maximum recovery for the estate’s creditors.